Common Sense, Cents & Scents

 - Garbage disposals: If you are fortunate enough to have a garbage disposal in your apartment, please be sure to only allow "edible" items to go into the disposal.
 This will prevent jamming and backing up in the sink.
 If you can't chew it, neither can the disposal.
 Watch out for silverware, bottle caps and bread ties!

 - Clogs: If you have a slow-moving or clogged drain in your sink or shower, please do not use any liquid or crystal product to try to dissolve the clog.
 These products are often not effective, and, since they are caustic, they can cause injury if it gets on your skin or in your eyes.
 Instead, please submit a work order, and our plumber will safely remove the clog.

 - Flushables?: Please do not flush any feminine products down any toilet.
 These products are not dissoluble and can cause clogs in your toilet or further into the sanitary system.
 Please dispose of all these items in the trash, thank you!
 Likewise, "flushable wipes" is a misnomer.
-Avoid flushing those products too.
+Avoid flushing thse products too.